Major Change: Touching the Line of Play on a Putting GreenGolf's New Rules

 - There is no longer a penalty for merely touching the line of play on the putting green (the term “line of play” applies everywhere on the course including the putting green, and the term “line of putt” is no longer used).

 - But the player is still subject to the prohibition on improving his or her line of play on the putting green (see Rule 8.1a, as limited by 8.1b).

 No advantage is gained if a player or his or her caddie merely touches the surface of the putting green on the line where the ball will be played.

-The current prohibition is difficult to administer and penalties are not often applied; and those penalties that are applied may be perceived as serving little or no purpose, such as when a caddie accidentally touches the line of putt with the flagstick.
+The previous prohibition was difficult to administer and penalties were not often applied; and those penalties that were applied were often perceived as serving little or no purpose, such as when a caddie accidentally touched the line of putt with the flagstick.